Herbrand–Ribet theorem: Statement

 It is easy to see that $\sum\epsilon_n = 1$ and $\epsilon_i\epsilon_j = \delta_{ij}\epsilon_i$ where $\delta_{ij}$ is the Kronecker delta.
 This allows us to break up the p part of the ideal class group G of Q(ζ) by means of the idempotents; if G is the p-primary part of the ideal class group, then, letting Gn = εn(G), we have $G = \oplus G_n$.

 The Herbrand–Ribet theorem states that for odd n, Gn is nontrivial if and only if p divides the Bernoulli number Bp−n.

 The theorem makes no assertion about even values of n, but there is no known p for which Gn is nontrivial for any even n: triviality for all p would be a consequence of Vandiver's conjecture.

 Proofs

 The part saying p divides Bp−n if Gn is not trivial is due to Jacques Herbrand.
 The converse, that if p divides Bp−n then Gn is not trivial is due to Kenneth Ribet, and is considerably more difficult.
 By class field theory, this can only be true if there is an unramified extension of the field of pth roots of unity by a cyclic extension of degree p which behaves in the specified way under the action of Σ; Ribet proves this by actually constructing such an extension using methods in the theory of modular forms.
-A more elementary proof of Ribet's converse to Herbrand's theorem, a consequence of the theory of Euler systems, can be found in Washington's book.
+A more elementary proof of Ribet's converse to Herbrand's theorem, a consequence of the theory of Euler systems, can be found in Washington's book on cyclotomic fields.